 - Marketing costs consume a sizable portion of buyers’ dollars.
 About one-half of a buyer’s dollar goes for marketing costs.
 Clearly, if marketing expenses consume that much of the dollar, you should know how this money is used.

-The Nicholls College of Business offers two degrees in marketing.
+The Nicholls College of Business offers three degrees in marketing.

 Bachelor of Science in Marketing – no concentration.
 Learn to promote yourself as well as any company through the college’s marketing program.
 The curriculum allows students to learn basic marketing concepts and strategies for handling products, pricing, promotion and distribution.
 Marketing students can then specialize through electives in advertising, new product development or services marketing.